dryu99/boonwegig-pub/README.md

 # BoonWeGig

+## Notes
+- Scraper currently runs everyday at 17:00 UTC via `crontab`
+- We host scraper on a DigitalOcean VPS
+- We host client on Vercel

 ## Reminders
 - When you change ChatGPT prompt: go to dev environment, clear database, clear `posts` cache (you can keep `users` cache), and rerun `yarn dev` to try seeing results of new prompt
 - When you change any other part of the parsing process: just clear database, don't clear `posts` cache.